 With it's unique structure and defenses, the castle withstood all attacks for 250 years.

 Much of Germany was leveled by bombing during WWII.
 In many cities, the altstadt, or old city, was rebuilt in replication of the original architecture, to maintain the historic and cultural feeling of the community.
+Nearby Muenster is a perfect example of that.
 That is not the case at Vischering Castle though.
 It somehow escaped significant damage.

 The foundation is the same as laid in 1271, and the castle itself has remained almost unchanged for nearly 500 years.